Commissioner: Sports

 In Canadian football, the title of commissioner dates to no later than the 1940s.
 Like many of the NFL's rivals south of the border, the top Canadian football leagues then in existence (the Interprovincial Rugby Football Union and Western Interprovincial Football Union) appointed commissioners in a bid to assert their leagues' independence from the NFL commissioner.
 When the two leagues formed an umbrella organization (the Canadian Football Council) in 1956, the posts of IRFU commissioner and WIFU commissioner were abolished and former WIFU Commissioner Sydney Halter was appointed commissioner of the CFC.
 When the CFC itself evolved into the modern Canadian Football League in 1958, Halter carried on in the office as that league's first commissioner.

-The National Basketball Association followed suit by appointing a commissioner in 1967, largely in response to a rival league that commenced play that year.
+The National Basketball Association (NBA) followed suit by appointing a commissioner in 1967, largely in response to a rival league that commenced play that year.
 The ABA did not recognize the NBA commissioner's authority and maintained its own commissioner's office until merging with the NBA in 1976.
-The National Hockey League did not follow suit when the rival World Hockey Association commenced playing, as then-NHL president Clarence Campbell, who was openly hostile to the WHA's very existence, made clear he was not interested in any change to his own title.
+The National Hockey League (NHL) did not follow suit when the rival World Hockey Association commenced playing, as then-NHL president Clarence Campbell, who was openly hostile to the WHA's very existence, made clear he was not interested in any change to his own title.
 The NHL finally appointed a commissioner in 1993 (long after merging with the WHA) when incumbent Gary Bettman assumed office.
-Major League Soccer appointed a commissioner upon its founding later that year.
+Major League Soccer (MLS) appointed a commissioner upon its founding later that year.

 The use of "commissioner" has been less prevalent in top-level women's leagues.
 When the NBA founded the Women's National Basketball Association (WNBA) in 1996, it chose to use the title of "president" for that league's chief executive, and did not use the title of "commissioner" for that position until 2019.
-The National Women's Soccer League, founded in 2012 with play starting in 2013, initially called its chief executive "commissioner", but that position had been vacant after the resignation of the league's second commissioner, Jeff Plush, shortly before the 2017 season.
+The National Women's Soccer League (NWSL), founded in 2012 with play starting in 2013, initially called its chief executive "commissioner", but that position had been vacant after the resignation of the league's second commissioner, Jeff Plush, shortly before the 2017 season.
 The NWSL's highest office was styled as "president" until the "commissioner" title was reinstated when Lisa Baird filled that post in 2020.
+Due to the unique ownership structure of the Professional Women's Hockey League, the organization has no current plans to appoint a commissioner.